amanpreet9391/on-premise-deployment/README.md

 to the node-inspector image).
 To run this image, run `docker run -p 8080:8080 -p 5858:5858 -p 9229:9229 -t amanpreet9391/node-inspector`
 This container is pushed on to the docker hub, so it can be pulled from there as well by `docker pull amanpreet9391/node-inspector` command.
 ![chrome-devtool](https://user-images.githubusercontent.com/25201552/52538385-f974be00-2d97-11e9-8b16-18cc8fc5b947.png)
 Just copy the URL shown in the last after running this Docker Container.
 The dashboard will appear.
-Debug and perform a different task with this on your script.
+Debug and perform a different task with this on your sicript.
 * For remotely triggered application updates, Jenkins is used.
 Jenkins is also containerized.There is already a docker container available for Jenkins, with the name Jenkins.
 For this just run ` docker pull, Jenkins` .
 Then `docker run -p 8081:8080 -t Jenkins`(Jenkins will run at port 8081).
 You can access Jenkins dashboard on URL https://localhost:8081.
 ![jenkins](https://user-images.githubusercontent.com/25201552/52538524-d1865a00-2d99-11e9-861c-548c84f6a350.png)
 * In the same way running Docker container for grafana by ` docker pull grafana/grafana` (docker container available on docker hub).